lineality/story_rpg_platform/README.md

 # iGo

+In contrast to Chess, iGo is a game, and represents a type or class of games, that can much more concretely be associated with spatial and temporal dynamics and behaviors across empirical phenomena.

-While this is speculative, and possibly a tangent out of scope, iGo type frameworks (e.g. iGo plus optional distance, plus optional CA-rules, etc.) may represent a viable strategy to allow for world-interactions and world-models within a maintainable computation-cost and interface-cost.
+iGo type frameworks (e.g. iGo plus optional distance, plus optional CA-rules, etc.) may represent a viable strategy to allow for world-interactions and world-models within a maintainable computation-cost and interface-cost.

 ### About iGo
 IGo is arguably a kind of game-theory model for equilibria in a system without cost for transportation.
-In other words, if you have two 'gradients' and no relative expense for distance, with the only explicit factor being sequence (and where the implicit limiting factor is skill), what are the patterns and outcomes trends for a final distribution of gradient-presence in the problem-space of the game-board (19x19 units), where a gradient-defined space is surrounded but not ruined itself?
+In other words, if you have two 'gradients' and no relative expense for distance, with the only explicit factor being sequence (and where the implicit limiting factor is 'fittness'), what are the pattern and outcome trends for a final distribution of interactive gradient-defined presence in the problem-space of the game-board (19x19 units), where a gradient-defined presence-in-space or owned-space or 'domain of control' is surrounded but not ruined by the process of administration?

-By looking at some examples this may seem strange, because many things are physical-space-cost defined, and time-allocation often is entwined with physical location.
+From looking at some examples this may seem strange, because many real-world things are physical-space-cost defined, and time-allocation often is entwined with physical location.

 This presents a modeling puzzle, where is the 'axis' of time on a go-board?
-Is it the board itself, or the board over time?
+Is it the board itself, or is the board over time?
 What does the board represent?

-The clearest examples may be hybrid environments that usually did not exist on a large scale until later in time: tele-communications.
+The clearest examples may be hybrid environments that usually did not exist on a large scale until later in history: We could look at processes that occurred before or after electronic telecommunications, where processes after the invention of telecommunications may more directly resemble 'igo-space Models.'

 The distance of a phone-call does not matter, only the sequence matters.

 A classic example of this may be the outcome of two teams of election-campaigners or sales-teams making calls to a geographically distributed set of households, where there is social-commonality effect between the households: you do not have to sell your product directly to everyone, you just need to manage the boundaries of borders that can shift.
+And election-calls may be a good example because you can imagine a bell-curve norm where there is no 'speed' advantage or resource advantage, each side effectively has the same resources and the more skillful side takes more territory.

 ## Cellular Automata, Distance, and the Howart's Legacy Static-Map Problem

 While the connection between a 19x19 iGo board and real life cases such as election jerrymandering maps, pizza-shop and coffee shop locations and distributions, investment and stock behaviors (also time-sequence, not space-distance-length, defined), or epidemiology patterns, or predator-prey population distributions, are a bit abstract, the overall point is that real life stories can be coherently connected to something like an iGo formal system or game.

-The rules of iGo are what they are, and they are fascinatingly simple and minimal, but to apply an iGo-like system to a game there is no need to only use the single mode of classic iGo.
+The rules of iGo itself are what they are, and they are fascinatingly simple and minimal, but to apply an iGo-like system to a game there is no need to only use the single mode of classic iGo.

-The rules of iGo are:
+The standard rules of iGo (I am not aware of any use of other rules) are:
-1. Any surrounded 'terretory' (or set of connected nodes) that does not have at least two open, un-ruined, spaces, gets removed.
+1. Any surrounded 'terretory' (or set of connected nodes) that does not have at least two open, un-ruined, spaces, ("eyes") get taken by the other player (off the board).
-2. You can't kill yourself (known as the 'japanese rule' or 'japanese variant of go,' which I have heard much of the world now uses)
+2. You are not allowed kill yourself, you cannot cause your own pieces to be surrounded and taken (known as 'the japanese rule' or 'japanese variant of go,' which I think the whole world now uses).

 As a note on the 'surrounding' and 'surrounded' nature of territory, I think this entirely makes 'situational' sense using any number of real world analogies:

 Examples:
 1. A Proper Tea Cup
-The point of a tea-cup (or a coffee-mug) is use the least practical amount of 'wall' to 'contain' the desired amount of tea-space (which you might of as: as much of the given size as possible: if you have a 10cm by 10cm range of space (however shaped) to deal with, you want as much of that to be tea as you can.
+The point of a tea-cup (or a coffee-mug) is to use the least practical amount of 'wall' to 'contain' the desired amount of tea-space (which you might of as: as much of the given size as possible: if you have a 10cm by 10cm range of space (however shaped) to deal with, you want as much of that to be tea as you can.
 Contrarywise, there are two alternate bad outcomes.
-A. Your walls are too thick, and the cup is durable but only holes a thimble of tea (or worst-case, no tea at all, just a solid block that can't hold anything), or B. the wall is too thin and it (especially) breaks and spills.
+A. Your walls are too thick, and the cup is durable but only holds a drop of tea (or worst-case, no tea at all, just a solid block that can't hold anything), or B. the wall is too thin and it (especially) breaks and spills.
+These are exactly the failure-extremes in iGo that you are trying to navigate between.

-Between two tea-cup producers, if one tea-cup maker can't strike the right balance in wall-thickness their products won't work.
+Between two tea-cup producers, if one tea-cup maker cannot strike the right balance in wall-thickness then their products will not work or perform as well: a measure of fittness.
 (A kind of fractal-go scenario)

 2. The boorish example:
-Imagine there are two groups of soldiers, officers, knights, whathaveyou, who are trying to each contain two villages.
-Two extreme way that they can fail follow the same mode as: walls to thick or walls too thin.
-If they replace everyone in the whole village with another knight or officer, then there isn't anyone left in the village to contain: the village was lost. on the 'too thin side,' one officer can't possibly defend an entire region, and that undefended area will lost due to the other extreme.
+Imagine there are two groups of soldiers, officers, knights, whathaveyou, who are trying to each contain villages.
+Two extreme ways that they can fail follow the same mode as: "walls too thick" or "walls too thin."
+If they replace everyone in the whole village with another knight or officer, then there isn't anyone left in the village to contain: the village was lost.
+On the 'too thin' side, one officer can't possibly defend an entire region, and that under-defended area will be lost due to the other extreme.

 3. Administrative support for classrooms:
 Two basic ways for administration of a school to fail also follow the 'walls too thick' or 'walls too thin' sets of problems.
 If you fail in the 'too thick' direction and the school replaces every teacher with a secretary and every room with an administrative office, then the school has no capacity to operate at all.
 On the other extreme, if you put a bunch of people in a parking lot and say: 'Go ahead, you are teachers now, go do that.' but there are no students, subjects to teach, walls, classrooms, materials, schedules, or resources of any kind, then that isn't going to work either.

+### Neighbor Rules
 Also note that the iGo 'neighbor-rules in time' scenario has much in common with the 'cellular-automata' domain of STEM (somehow part of computer science, systems-theory, game-theory, information-theory, etc., but also mostly a niche abstract domain).
 Since Von Neuman, much has been studied about cellular automata.

+From epidemiology to cellular automata, neighbor-rules are a potential way to have user-influenced dynamic environmental outcomes within a game-world that are (potentially) computationally easy to manage.

 ### iGo-type Scenarios